 Students already enrolled on a Four Year Integrated Masters programme that does not include a Year abroad would need to transfer to a five year degree.
 Please consult with your academic department for information on how you will be able to study abroad during your degree programme at Queen Mary.

 Enjoy being part of university life abroad

-As an IEP student, you will be able to use all of your host university’s available welfare and sporting/social facilities on the same basis as any other fully enrolled student.
+As an IEP student, you will be able to use all of your host institution’s available welfare and sporting/social facilities on the same basis as any other fully enrolled student.

 Failure to complete your exchange

 Very rarely, some students find themselves unable to complete their study abroad period for a variety of reasons.

 Please be aware that if you fail to attend your classes or fail to gain sufficient credit on your placement, there can be implications for your academic progress at Queen Mary.
 For this reason, if you have any problems or difficulties during your placement, you should contact your Queen Mary School/Department Coordinator as soon as possible.